Hugo Aine

 Hugo Aine (born 11 December 1995) is a former French professional footballer who last played as a midfielder for FC Chambly.

 Club career

 Aine made his professional debut in March 2015, in a 1–2 Ligue 2 defeat against Clermont Foot.

 On 23 June 2016, Aine joined FC Chambly of the Championnat National.

 In September 2017, during a match against Red Star, Aine suffered a heart attack.
-He was diagnosed with Arrythmia and forced to end his professional career.
+He was diagnosed with arrhythmia and forced to end his professional career.